Bank of New York Mellon, Crownpeak, Amazon Web Services

 The AWS WAF solution blocked about 9 million requests per minute, before they even reached the back end.
 Most importantly from a security perspective, during the second test the responsive server pool threshold was never triggered, even though more than 100 times more data was pushed to the system than the first test.

-In all 175 of the 200 attack vectors were neutralized on the front end, and 47 million illegitimate requests were denied per minutes—all while allowing 20 million legitimate requests through with no delays.
+In all 175 of the 200 attack vectors were neutralized on the front end, and 47 million illegitimate requests were denied per minute—all while allowing 20 million legitimate requests through with no delays.

 With the new, hardened infrastructure proven, Bank of New York Mellon—and its clients—can rest assured that their assets are safe from any DDoS attack.